 where $Z_i\in\mathbb{R}^{n\times p_i} $ $(i=1,2,...,k)$ are additive noise matrices with zero-mean independent sub-Gaussian entries.

-For the case of partially shared singular subspace, where each noiseless matrix $X_i$ may contain some unique singular vectors, we consider a two-matrix case for brevity, although the results can also be generalized into $k$ matrices.
+For the case of partially shared singular subspace, where each noiseless matrix $X_i$ may contain some unique singular vectors, we consider a two-matrix case for brevity, although the results can also be generalized to $k$ matrices.
 Specifically, we assume

 where $U_r\in \mathbb{O}(n,r)$ contains the shared $r$ left singular vectors, whereas $U_{1*}$ and $U_{2*}$ are individual unshared subspaces. $\Sigma_1$ and $\Sigma_2$ are diagonal matrices with non-zero positive entries.
-Note that the singular values in $\Sigma_1$ and $\Sigma_2$ are not necessarily in the decreasing order, which means the shared and unshared vectors might be shuffled after sorting the singular values decreasingly.
-Again, we only observe the noisy version of $X_1$ and $X_2$ as in (\ref{model}).
-The above model is closely related to the AJIVE framework \cite{aJIVE,RaJIVE}:

-where $J_i$ contains the joint structure and $A_i$ is the individual structure.
+Note that the singular values in $\Sigma_1$ and $\Sigma_2$ are not necessarily in the decreasing order -- the shared and unshared vectors might be shuffled after sorting the singular values decreasingly.
+Again, we observe the noisy version of $X_1$ and $X_2$ as in (\ref{model}).
+The above model is closely related to AJIVE \cite{aJIVE,RaJIVE}: where $J_i$ contains the joint structure and $A_i$ is the individual structure.
 Here $J_i$ and $A_j$ are required to be orthogonal for all $i,j=1,...,k$.
-Indeed, by rewriting $\Sigma_i= $ and $V_i^T= $, the signal matrices in (\ref{model2}) can be expressed as
+Indeed, by rewriting $\Sigma_i= $ and $V_i^T= $, the signal matrices can be expressed as

-which reduces to (\ref{ajive}).
-However, existing work \cite{aJIVE,RaJIVE} focuses on estimating the component matrices $\{J_i\}$ and $\{A_i\}$ from $\{Y_i\}$, whereas in this study, our goal is to estimate the shared singular subspace $U_r$.
-We will focus on elucidating the fundamental limits of subspace estimation across diverse scenarios, analyzing the statistical properties of the widely used Stack-SVD procedure, and enhancing its performance in challenging regimes.
+which reduces to above AJIVE model.
+However, existing work \cite{aJIVE,RaJIVE} focuses on estimating the component matrices $\{J_i\}$ and $\{A_i\}$ from $\{Y_i\}$, whereas in this study, our goal is to estimate the shared subspace $U_r$.
+We will focus on elucidating the fundamental limits of subspace estimation across diverse scenarios, analyzing the statistical properties of the Stack-SVD procedure, and enhancing its performance in challenging regimes.